scott-fryxell/scott-fryxell.github.io/content/articles/same.md

 The web protects me and because it's text out in the open I can live my personal morality directly.
 I don't have to ask permission — I can enforce.

 This change Apple has made to PWAs in Europe has laid clear that my personal beliefs are not a priority.
-I'll need to compile and submit, to live in their ecosystem; where apps are free to manipulate me. advertise at me.
+I'll need to compile and submit to live in their ecosystem; where apps are free to manipulate me; advertise at me.

 You're not the only Unix in town buddy.